Spinal AVM consultation at Mayo Clinic

 Angiography, which is usually needed to determine the location and characteristics of the blood vessels involved in the AVM.

-In an angiography, a thin tube (catheter) is inserted into an artery in your groin and guided to your spinal cord.
-Dye is injected into blood vessels in your spinal cord to make them visible under X-ray imaging.
+In an angiography, a thin tube (catheter) is inserted into an artery in the groin and guided to the spinal cord.
+Dye is injected into blood vessels in the spinal cord to make them visible under X-ray imaging.

 Spinal AVM surgery at Mayo Clinic